 - Single serve yogurt

-- Single serve bags of chips, or other GF snack item
+- Single serve bags of chips or other gluten-free snack items

-- Single serve packets of peanut butter, to have with yogurt, fruit, or on gluten-free bread.
+- Single serve packets of peanut butter, to add to yogurt, fruit, or on gluten-free bread

 Questions to Ask Staff & Servers

-- “I have a medical need to be gluten-free; can you tell me if this dish is safe for me?
-(Specifically ask about prevention of cross-contamination in kitchen, if in doubt).
-Thank you.”
+- “I have a medical need to be gluten-free.
+Can you tell me if this dish is safe for me?”

-- “I just need to confirm that ‘x’ is gluten-free.
-I know the basic ingredients are, but I have a medical need to be gluten-free so need to confirm that no gluten-containing crumbs might have gotten into this item, either in the kitchen or out here on the serving line.
-Thank you very much.”
+- “I need to confirm that ‘x’ is gluten-free.
+I know what the basic ingredients are, but I have a medical need to be gluten-free and need to check that there is no risk of gluten crumbs getting into this dish.”

-- If gluten-free pasta is on offer.
-“I am so glad to see that gluten-free pasta is available; can you tell me if it is cooked in a separate pot and drained with a separate colander?
-Thank you.”
+- “I am so glad to see that gluten-free pasta is available.
+Can you tell me if it is cooked in a pot separate from regular pasta and if it is drained using a separate colander?”

 This article has been assessed and approved by a Registered Dietitian Nutritionist.